Mums, this is a cautionary tale.

 And so, mums who have decided to grow your wings, and show them to the world, just make sure you have the right partner.

-And if you don’t, fuck it and let them fly anyway.
+And if you don’t, f–k it and let them fly anyway.

-*This article has been published anonymously to protect the writer’s privacy due to the sensitive nature of the topic.
+*This article has been published anonymously due to the sensitive nature of the topic.